vivienherq/cs2103-tp-eventwise/docs/UserGuide.md

 ### Delete Event : `deleteEvent`

-Deletes the specified event.
+Deletes the specified event from the events list in EventWise.

 Format: `deleteEvent eid/EVENT_ID`

 * Deletes the event at the specified `EVENT_ID` from the event list.
-* The Event ID refers to the index number shown in the displayed event list.
+  The Event ID refers to the index number shown in the displayed event list.
-* The Event ID **must be a positive integer** 1, 2, 3, …​
+  The Event ID **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `viewEvents` followed by `deleteEvent eid/2` deletes the 2nd event in the event list.
+* `viewEvents` followed by `deleteEvent eid/2` deletes the 2nd event in the events list.

 **Expected Command Result**
 ```